-    Architecture & Design, Biomedicine, Child Diversity & Development, Communication & Media, European Humanities, European Politics, Global Economics, International Business, Justice & Human Rights, Medical Practice & Policy, Migration & Conflict, Pre-Architecture, Pre Law, Psychology, Public Health, Environmental Science, Sociology, Sustainability in Europe.
+Architecture & Design, Biomedicine, Child Diversity & Development, Communication & Media, Education/Educational Studies, European Humanities, European Politics, Global Economics, Interior Architecture, International Business, Justice & Human Rights, Medical Practice & Policy, Migration & Conflict, Pre-Architecture, Pre Law, Psychology, Public Health, Environmental Science, Sociology, Sustainability in Europe.
 Courses are offered in Pre-Architecture, Architecture, Art History, Biology, Business, Child Development, Communication, Criminal Justice, Design, Drama History, Global Economics, Education, Environmental Studies, Sustainability in Europe, Ethics, Film Studies, Finance, Fine Arts, Furniture Design, Gender Studies, Genetics, Graphic Design, Health Studies, European Culture and History, European Politics & Society Industrial Design, Interior Design, International Business, International Relations, Language, Law, Literature, Management, Marketing, Media Studies, Medical Studies, Medical Practice and Policy, Migration and Identity, Minority Studies, Music, Nursing, Philosophy, Political Science, Pre-Architecture, Pre-Law, Pre-Med, Psychology, Public Health, Public Policy and Urban Studies, Religious Studies, Russian Studies, Sociology, Studio Arts, Textile Design, and Zoology

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.